guettli/deadends-of-it/README.md

 https://trends.google.com/trends/explore?date=all&q=%2Fm%2F02js54,%2Fm%2F04nh2c

-People do not use native GUI mail user agents (like for example thunderbird) less.
+People do use native GUI mail user agents (like for example thunderbird) less often.
 They use the web interface of big mail providers more.

 Maybe this trend is good.
 I had to explain the difference between an envelope-from to the body-from already several times to people who were responsible for a mail server.
 This difference seems to be too much for the average windows admin.
 See: https://en.wikipedia.org/wiki/Bounce_address

+But today handling mail is more than managing a smtp and imap server.
+For most users mail, spam filtering, calendar, contacts, sending and accepting invitations via mail, cloud storage and ... all is one thing.

+Who influences the future of (mail) admins?
+The people how pay them.
+And most decision makers prefer to pay for a service which has a reliable support even on weekends.
+The admin wants a weekend and he wants holiday and sometimes he is ill.
+Be honest with yourself: If you would be the decision-maker, it is sad but true, you would choose the service, not the human.

+And that's why I think in the future there will be less (mail) admins.
+Companies with less then 200 accounts will buy a service.
+Only big companies will run their own infrastructure.

+Of course there needs to someone for the hardware.
+But the server hardware will leave the small companies, moving to big companies providing cheap software as a service.
+No need to care for backup, too.
+Doesn't this feel like flying?

+Sooner or later automation will eat all jobs.

 # microkernel